umitproject/network-scanner/share/doc/umit/src/plugins_dev.rst

 :class:`Core` instance have the following signals:

-.. method:: Core.connect("ScanNotebookPage-created", callback)
+.. method:: Core.connect("NmapScanNotebookPage-created", callback)

-   This signal is emitted when a :class:`ScanNotebookPage` is created.
+   This signal is emitted when a :class:`NmapScanNotebookPage` is created.

    This happens for example when the user click on the *New Scan* button in the toolbar.

    The callback should be in the form of:

-   .. function:: callback(core, scannotebookpage)
+   .. function:: callback(core, nmapscannotebookpage)

 .. method:: Core.connect("ScanResultNotebook-created", callback)

    This signal is emitted when a :class:`ScanResultNotebook` is created.

-   This object is created in the :class:`ScanNotebookPage` constructor, and the signals emitted when the object construction is complete.
+   This object is created in the :class:`NmapScanNotebookPage` constructor, and the signals emitted when the object construction is complete.
 Useful to add new custom tabs.

    The callback should be in the form of: